sujaygreat/IST_ComputerScience/IST/IST 210- Databases/Flix2You Project/Flix2You Problem.md

 Your Company/Team Name, Address, and Telephone Number Date of Submission
 Any other Relevant Information
-II.
+##II.
 Table of Contents (1 page)

 Create a document table of contents that outlines the major document headings and subheadings along with their page numbers.

-III.
+##III.
 Executive Summary (1 page)

 Create a one-page summary, of your plan, which is brief, to the point, and will hopefully evoke sufficient interest in the recipient to warrant taking a closer look.
 It is used to summarize the major parts of the document and entice the reader to continue reading the rest of the document.

-IV.
+##IV.
 Project Overview (2-3 pages)

 Scope of Work

 Clearly state the problem to be addressed.
-Discuss your understanding of Flix2Youís needs and requirements for the new system.
+Discuss your understanding of Flix2You‚Äôs needs and requirements for the new system.

-V. Project Management (2-4 pages)
+##V. Project Management (2-4 pages)

 Project Plan

 Provide a proposed plan for completing the project that includes, at a minimum, the following information.
 See provided Microsoft Project.mppView in a new window file provided as a starting point.
 Embed the Gantt Chart in your Word Document such that it is easy to read and does not take up many pages.

-To experience a great tutorial on MS Project visit Penn Stateís Microsoft IT Academy (Links to an external site.).
+To experience a great tutorial on MS Project visit Penn State‚Äôs Microsoft IT Academy (Links to an external site.).

 You will need to fill in additional information: